ckan/ckan/doc/extensions/tutorial.rst

 The ``test.ini`` file is a CKAN config file just like your |development.ini|
-and |production.ini| files, and it can contain any :doc:`CKAN config file settings <configuration>` that you want CKAN to use when running your tests, for example::
+and |production.ini| files, and it can contain any :doc:`CKAN config file settings </configuration>` that you want CKAN to use when running your tests, for example::

     [app:main]